jcmikkelsen/XMAS/README.md

 # XMAS
-Christmas 2019 demo for the LilyGO TTGO T-display ESP32 micro-controller.
+Christmas 2019 demo for ESP32 microcontroller on the LilyGO TTGO T-display board.
 Displays a flashing Christmas tree and a static greeting text.
-Provides a WiFi hotspot for customizing the animation and the text.
+Also provides a WiFi hotspot for customizing the animation and the text.

-Read more about the T-Display here:
+Read more about the T-Display board here:

 http://www.lilygo.cn/claprod_view.aspx?TypeId=21&Id=1128